Customise Existing Terraform Templates

 $ git clone https://github.com/egovernments/DIGIT-DevOps.git

-• Open sample-aws in visual studio using the below command.
+• Open sample-aws in Visual Studio using the below command.

 $ code DIGIT-DevOps/tree/release/infra-as-code/terraform/sample-aws